 Spotlight on Education

-Education Director Shanta Lawson traces the remarkable history of education at the Museum, starting with artist, educator, and cofounder, Betty Blayton Taylor.
+In honor of the fiftieth anniversary of the Studio Museum, Education Director Shanta Lawson traces the remarkable history of education at the Museum, starting with artist, educator, and cofounder, Betty Blayton Taylor.

 Over the last fifty years, The Studio Museum in Harlem has offered a number of school, youth, and family programs for people with specific needs by creating platforms for dynamic educational experiences that encourage critical thought with and through art.
 In the Museum’s formative years, artist, educator, and cofounder Betty Blayton Taylor noted, with her fellow cofounders, that students had to travel outside of their communities to visit an art museum.
 Her commitment to making a space for youth in Harlem to have their own neighborhood museum was a critical part of the Museum’s founding in 1968.
 This remarkable programmatic vision created a legacy and demonstrated the importance of educational programs that speak to various needs and interests across communities at the Studio Museum.